johnsroy/dbt-snowflake/README.md

 This is my DBT-Snowflake project which creates models, macros, tests and more!
 I will keep updating this project as I go.
 Feel free to fork if needed.
+I am using the free individual DBT cloud account.

 ### Basic commands we should all know
 Try running the following commands: